carla-simulator/carla/Docs/python_api_tutorial.md

 #### Map and waypoints

-One of the key features of CARLA is that our roads are fully annotated, all our maps come accompanied by an OpenDrive file that defines the road layout.
+One of the key features of CARLA is that our roads are fully annotated.
+All our maps come accompanied by [OpenDrive](http://www.opendrive.org/) files that defines the road layout.
 Furthermore, we provide a higher level API for querying and navigating this information.

-These objects were a recent addition to our API and are still in heavy development, we hope to make them soon much more powerful that are now.
+These objects were a recent addition to our API and are still in heavy development, we hope to make them soon much more powerful yet.

 Let's start by getting the map of the current world